-One of the hardest decisions for those wishing to employ a catering agency is the stylistic choice of the
+One of the hardest decisions for those wishing to employ a marketing agency like marketmymarket.com is the stylistic choice of the

 service.
 There are a slew of options, but the most prominent is whether to choose a buffet catering